 According to Villamizar, Willoughby and Mayor, this is not an oil shortage crisis, but a demand crisis.

-They write: “Perhaps we were the first to notice that, even before COVID-19, the year 2019 would have been the last ever to record a daily oil production close to 100 million barrels.
-In fact, before the coronavirus arrived in Italy, the size of the oil market had already begun to descend towards an uncertain future ”.
+They write: “Perhaps we were the first to notice that, even before COVID-19, the year 2019 would be the last year ever to record daily oil production near 100 million barrels.
+In fact, before the coronavirus arrived in Italy, the size of the oil market had already begun the descent towards an uncertain future."

 In this analysis, oil demand peaked in late 2019 and early 2020.
-“I thought we had a technical problem in our forecasting model,” Villamizar explained.
-"But all the reviews indicated a similar result."
+“I thought we had a glitch in our prediction model,” Villamizar explained.
+“But all reviews indicated a similar outcome.”
 Are we really facing the end of oil?

 Among the factors behind the alleged decline are a combination of things:

-- Actions against climate change ”which require a halt to the production of fossil fuels;
+- Actions against climate change” which require a curb on the production of fossil fuels;

 - A shift towards electric cars and other forms of transportation;

-- Lower oil prices that undermine the profitability of the oil industry;
+- Lower oil prices undermining the profitability of the oil industry;

 - Decrease in investments in new infrastructures and oil technologies.